Kingston garden transformation

 Existing surfaces were removed and the ground re-levelled to establish clean lines and consistent falls.
 New paving was laid on a reinforced sub-base for durability, while sleeper borders were securely installed and filled with enriched topsoil to support healthy plant establishment.
 Boundary fencing was repaired and treated to create a cohesive backdrop, ensuring the garden felt enclosed and intentional rather than pieced together.

 The completed garden now feels open, balanced and far more welcoming.
 Clearly defined planting zones soften the hard landscaping, while improved proportions make the space easier to navigate and enjoy.
-What was once a tired and inconsistent layout has become a calm, functional outdoor extension of the home; suitable for quiet evenings, informal gatherings and everyday family use alike.
+What was once a tired and inconsistent layout has become a calm, functional outdoor extension of the home, suitable for quiet evenings, informal gatherings and everyday family use alike.